2 Samuel 15 – Absalom’s Rebellion

 · Without directly attacking David, Absalom promised to do better.
 (Oh, that I were made judge in the land, and everyone who has any suit or cause would come to me; then I would give him justice.)

 ii.
 Absalom’s clever approach made him able to subvert and divide David’s kingdom without saying any specific thing that could condemn him.
 If someone objected Absalom would simply say, “Tell me one specific thing that I have said or done.”
-In fact, Absalom could do all this and say, “I’m helping David to deal with all this discontent” while Absalom was in fact promoting discontent.
+In fact, Absalom could do all this and say, “I’m helping David to deal with all this discontent.”
+In fact, Absalom was promoting discontent.

 iii.
 David was Israel’s greatest king – and Israel became dissatisfied with him and let a wicked, amoral man steal their hearts.
 There are many reasons why this happened.